pfalkingham/XROMM_BlenderTools/README.md

 ## No plans to implement:

 -- PSDR: pan/scan for looking through xcams.
+Blender handles this differently and you can do this natively without the need for PSDR.
-Blender handles this differently, may be native -- PStrn: Shader related - may leave this out and handle manually in blender.
+-- PStrn: Shader related - may leave this out and handle manually in blender.
 Not vital, so may be implemented much later.